MariusZerni/project-4/README.md

 ```

 ### Side Bar
-- I've created a side bar where you can find the main links of the platform in order to navigate quicker and easier.
-The design is built with SCSS.
+- I created a side bar displaying the main links of the platform which makes the navigation quicker and easier.
+The design is customly built with SCSS.

 ### Register and Log in
-- The state with all the fields that need to be send to the data base, setted as empty strings.
+- The state with all the fields:
 ```js
     this.state = {
       register: {